-Listen to the full Podcast here.
+Listen to the full podcast here.

-Watch the full interview here
+Watch the full interview here:

 Can you share how things have been since COVID-19?

-For most of us who are not involved in higher-level discussions, it can seem as if there is nothing much happening in Islamic social finance except for donation drives, so could you share some of the significant things that you see are changing in this area?
+For most of us who are not involved in higher-level discussions, it may seem as if there is nothing much happening in Islamic social finance except for donation drives, so could you share some of the significant things that you see are changing in this area?

 All right so there have been efforts and discussions but now, authority figures are starting to recognize and accept these ideas whereas previously there was no impetus for them to do so, is that correct?

 Yes, absolutely.
 Some of the introspection and reflection that I have done personally and with other members of various groups has made me realize that Islamic finance overall did not respond to the Global Financial Crisis (GFC) which was an economic crisis.
-It was not badly affected or impacted but the ideas that we had were not introduced, instead, there was a race to get back to normal which meant printing more money and an escalation of debt.
+It was not badly affected or impacted but the ideas that we had were not introduced and instead, there was a race to get back to normal which meant printing more money and an escalation of debt.

 Is Islamic finance truly universal?
 Also, with regards to fintech in Islamic finance or fintech in general, how do the new challenges or technologies complement or fit in with the incumbents?
-Should it just do its own thing and eventually there will be some form consolidation?
+Should it just do its own thing and eventually there will be some form of consolidation?

 Well, the first question is a simple yes or no question and the answer is yes, it is universal.
 However, we need to communicate the message more clearly.

 For the second question, it is not as easy as saying yes or no. My experience tells me that innovation is going to come from fintech and Islamic fintech rather than from financial institutions.
 Therefore, fintech companies need to push ahead as far and fast as possible using rapid prototyping and financial institutions will need to pick up on that.
-In my opinion, trying to get financial institutions to change quickly is rather like getting a supertanker to stop on a dime when in actuality, it takes 5km to stop.
+In my opinion, trying to get financial institutions to change quickly is like trying to get a supertanker to stop on a dime when in actuality, it takes 5km to stop.
 It’s not that financial institutions do not have good or capable people, it’s just their whole infrastructure was not designed for rapid prototyping.
 Fintech companies, on the other hand, are able to do this — I work with 5-6 fintech companies around the world and they are experimenting everyday.
-Hence, I would encourage fintech and Islamic fintech companies to just go for it and push ahead.
-It is important to remember that collaboration is key and that nobody is an island but you should not wait for others to make things happen.
+Hence, I would encourage fintech and Islamic fintech companies to go for it and push ahead.
+It is important to remember that collaboration is key and that nobody is an island but, you should not wait for others to make things happen.

 What would be your advice to young people?

 I would encourage young people to have active communication and interaction, to learn skills about collaboration including how one rapidly forms teams with others to exchange ideas and if that doesn’t work, to be able to move on to something else.
-I would encourage them to essentially learn skills that allow them to become adaptable because I think today it’s more about collaboration and maintaining adaptability.
+I would encourage them to essentially learn skills that allow them to become adaptable because I think that today it’s more about collaboration and maintaining adaptability.